-It is a common belief that an error or omission made during the design-build process is covered under a typical commercial general liability (CGL) policy.
-Although professional liability is not excluded on the basic CGL policy, insurers often add an endorsement to exclude it.
+Many people believe that a typical commercial general liability (CGL) policy covers errors or omissions made during the design-build process.
+However, although the basic CGL policy does not exclude professional liability, insurers often add an endorsement to exclude it.
 A CGL policy covers contractors against bodily injury or tangible property damage due to their professional service, but not economic damages (financial losses).
 And because the majority of all claims against design professionals are for economic damages, CGL coverage would not apply.

 CPLI fills that coverage gap by protecting contractors from claims made due to an error or omission that occurred while they were performing a professional service.
 Examples of situations in which a CPLI claim may arise include:

 - Improper design of a concrete floor that cracks under the weight of a company’s equipment

 - Installation of a heating and cooling system found to be incapable of properly ventilating a building

 - A design defect that prohibits a building from being certified

 - A flaw in a building’s structure that causes a business interruption in order to have the flaw repaired

 Even if a contractor subcontracts the design work and indemnifies the contractor from any liability, CPLI is still a good coverage to have.
 There are several reasons for this:

 - The indemnification, also known as a hold harmless clause (or provision), may not have enforceability.

 - If the design company goes out of business or no longer carries professional liability coverage when the claim is made, the contractor is out of luck and held responsible for the damages.